-Testing indicates coal seams at Nariin Sukhait have low sulphur contents averaging approximately 1.0%.
-Tests include the Gieseler Plastometer, Audibert - Arnu Dilatometer, Reactive Maceral Analysis (petrographics), Phosphorous content, Free Swelling Index and Trace Element Analyses.
-A Hardgrove Grindability index (test) has also been conducted in order to describe the coal handling characteristics.
+Coking characteristic tests include the Gieseler Plastometer, Audibert - Arnu Dilatometer, Reactive Maceral Analysis (petrographics), Phosphorous content, Free Swelling Index and Trace Element Analyses.
+A

+Hardgrove Grindability index (test) has also been conducted in order to describe the coal handling characteristics.

 Coal qualities are observed to be generally similar in the South-East and West Field resource areas.
 Coal is of high volatile bituminous rank with relatively low sulphur values.
-The 5-Series is observed to have the highest coal quality at Nariin Sukhait, as well as comprising the bulk of the resources.
-A summary of the drill hole quality data is presented in the table below.
+The 5 Zone is observed to have the highest coal quality at Ovoot Tolgoi, as well as comprising the bulk of the resources.
+Free Swelling Index is variable and ranges up to 4 or more.